 Stories and facts

-Raised in Kumasi, Ghana, Frimpong's early years were marked by humble beginnings, residing in a small one-room home with his grandmother, Minka, who raised him alongside nine other grandchildren.
+Raised in Kumasi, Ghana, Frimpong spent his early years living in a modest one-room home with his grandmother, Minka, who cared for him and nine other grandchildren.

 At the age of eight, Frimpong relocated to the Netherlands to join his mother, Esther Amoako, a gospel singer.
 However, his journey to legal residency in the Netherlands was arduous, spanning over a decade of challenges and uncertainties.